 Would you recommend this movie to your friends?

 Yes, it’s funny and entertaining.
-The ridiculous surprises and silly accidents will make kids laugh a lot.
-The movie has mystery and excitement all the way to the end.
+The surprises and silly accidents will make kids laugh a lot.
+The movie has mystery and excitement to the end.
 The new characters are really fun and creative.

-The Croods: A New Age features the voice talent of returning stars Nicolas Cage as Grug Crood, Catherine Keener as Ugga Crood, Emma Stone as their daughter, Eep; Ryan Reynolds as Eep’s boyfriend, Guy; Clark Duke as Thunk and Cloris Leachman as Gran.
-They’re joined by new stars Peter Dinklage as Phil Betterman, Leslie Mann as Hope Betterman, and Kelly Marie Tran as their daughter, Dawn.
+The Croods: A New Age features the voice talent of returning stars Nicolas Cage, Catherine Keener, Emma Stone, Ryan Reynolds, Clark Duke and Cloris Leachman.
+They’re joined by new stars Peter Dinklage, Leslie Mann and Kelly Marie Tran.

-The film is directed by Joel Crawford, who has worked on multiple DreamWorks Animation films, including Trolls and the Kung Fu Panda franchise, and is produced by Mark Swift (Captain Underpants: The First Epic Movie, Madagascar 3: Europe’s Most Wanted).
+The film is directed by Joel Crawford, who has worked on multiple DreamWorks Animation films, including Trolls and the Kung Fu Panda franchise, and is produced by Mark Swift of Captain Underpants: The First Epic Movie and Madagascar 3: Europe’s Most Wanted.